 Gay Bars & Clubs in le Marais

-Size matters- and time matters too!
-People don't go to the same places at the same time, so be sure to follow our recommendations for the best hours to frequent these fabulous gay bars in Paris!
+Size matters - and timetable matters too!
+People don't go to the same places at the same time, so be sure to follow our recommendations for the right time to go out.

 LUNCHTIME AND COFFEE TIME 11 AM TO 2 PM